jocelynbaduria/Assignment_2-part1_assignment_2_part2/README.md

 •	Hello text data
   Use a text dataset to train an AutoML model.

+  Result:
+  Copy the sample dataset happiness.csv to storage bucket for training sample but it took too long to train the sample.
+  Cancelled the training set instead use smaller dataset from the happiness.csv with 91samples only.

 •	Hello video data
   Use a video dataset to train an AutoML model.

+  Result:
+  Create sample dataset from AutoML and import the sample video data from Cloud Storage gs://automl-video-demo-data/hmdb_split1_5classes_all.csv
+  Trained the sample

 •	Hello custom training
   Learn how to bring your own code to AI Platform, by using a sample app to train an image recognition model.

+  Result:

 •	Hello structured data
   Use a structured dataset to train an AutoML model.